adl-lang/adl/doc/language.md

 In addition, it is possible to override the default values for some type definitions, by providing literal values in appropriate places in the ADL definitions.
-A literal value is specified in JSON form.
+A literal value is specified in JSON form, structured according to the json [serialization specification][serialization.md].

 ## struct default overrides